 Which he withholds.

 Now she does laugh, aloud.
-He is such
+He is such a bastard!

 "I think I'll just kill you," she tells him, panting like a racehorse.
-"Right
+"Right after we're done."

 "We're a long way from done, Clarice . . ."